mooseyscountrygarden.com » Garden Articles » Garden Articles 2002« Away From Garden | Good Year For Roses »

 Out of the gardening closet we leap, embracing the joy and dizziness of stripes, swirls and the fractal like patterns of vulgar variegation.
 Only the brave will celebrate the joyfulness of such colour sharing.

 I have had my subtle moments.
-I have bought variegated liriope (which I have lost in planting, somewhere).
+I have planted variegated Liriope (which is underwhelming, and easily lost in my garden).
 I have ordered in a cream variegated Brunnera, impressed with the catalogue-speak which emphasised class and subtlety.
 It is a lovely plant, too, hidden among the grape hyacinths, but a little more voluntary spreading would be nice.
 I might have bought in quality, but I still expect bulk.

-Some hostas have quite unsubtle variegation.
-The delicate brushstrokes around their edges remind me of hand painted crockery, and their shades of green seem to be chosen from an upmarket paint chart.
+Hostas have always got away with being variegated.
+Some are quite unsubtle.
+The brushstrokes around their edges remind me of hand painted crockery, and their shades of green seem to be chosen from an upmarket paint chart.
+Beautiful plants, though they almost need a few random snail bites (or an unseasonal hailstorm) to ruin their uniformity and restore the natural look.
+Not that I would wish hail or snails on any keen hosta gardener.

 variegated astrantia and hosta enjoying a quiet spring moment